HugoWLA/Fintech_Finder_Platform/README.md

 # Fintech_Finder_Platform

-The Fintech Finder Platform is an application that its customers can use to find fintech professionals from among a listof candidates,hire them and pay them with cryptocurrency.
+The Fintech Finder Platform is an application that its customers can use to find fintech professionals from among a list of candidates,hire them and pay them with cryptocurrency.

 ## Installations